 Portable Reusable Cutlery – this is one of my favorites.

-We bought our Berkey Water Filter about six months ago and it was a great investment.
+We bought our Berkey Water Filter about six months ago, and it was a great investment.
 We got the travel size, it’s perfect for two.
-This saved a lot of plastic bottles being used and gives us a better quality water.
+This saves a lot of plastic bottles being used and gives us better quality water.

 For continuous inspiration on how to reduce our plastic consumption, improve our environmental footprint and just be a little friendlier with our planet, follow Christine Wong on Instagram: @consciouscooking and @plasticfreefoodie.

 Among the top ten trash items found in the world’s oceans are caps and lids, straws, cups, plates and cutlery, plastic bags, cans.